-Also in 2001, we began piloting an Enablon system to help us more systematically gather consistent environmental data across our key markets, representing approximately 80% of our revenues.
+Also in 2011, we began piloting an Enablon system to help us more systematically gather consistent environmental data across our key markets.
 We focused on quantitative data in three areas: energy consumption in our offices, carbon emissions from energy consumption and business travel, and recycling and waste management.